Lagrangian chaos for the 2D Navier-Stokes equations driven by mildly degenerate noise: Introduction

 More specifically, for a short time \(T_0(<1)\), we aim to construct a control \(g_{_{t}}=(g^{l}_{_{t}},0)\) over the interval \([0,T_0]\) such that the low-frequency part of the corresponding perturbed Malliavin derivative satisfies, as closely as possible, the condition

-where the full Jacobian \( \mathcal{J}_{s,t} \) is the linear map from \( \mathcal{H} \times T_{\mathbf{p}}M \) to \( \mathcal{H} \times T_{\mathbf{p}}M \) that satisfies \eqref{Jh1}.
+where the full Jacobian \( \mathcal{J}_{s,t} \) is the linear map from \( \mathcal{H} \times T_{\mathbf{p}_s}M \) to \( \mathcal{H} \times T_{\mathbf{p}_t}M \) that satisfies \eqref{Jh1}.
 Note that if there were no coupling terms between the high and low frequencies, then in the ideal scenario, the Duhamels's formula would yield

-where the finite-dimensional matrix \( R_{s,t}^l \) is a linear map from \( \mathcal{H}_l \times T_{\mathbf{p}}M \) to \( \mathcal{H}_l \times T_{\mathbf{p}}M \) that satisfies \eqref{Rl1}.
+where the finite-dimensional matrix \( R_{s,t}^l \) is a linear map from \( \mathcal{H}_l \times T_{\mathbf{p}_s}M \) to \( \mathcal{H}_l \times T_{\mathbf{p}_t}M \) that satisfies \eqref{Rl1}.
 Naturally, our goal is to use a least-squares approach to design a control $g_{_{s}}^l$ such that

 To address the fact that \(R_{s,t}^l\) is not adapted, we introduce its (adapted) inverse matrix \(S_{s,t}^l\).
-After a time \(\tau_0 \in (0,1)\), we then define the finite-dimensional \emph{partial Malliavin matrix}
+After a time \(\tau_0 \in [1/2,1)\), we then define the finite-dimensional \emph{partial Malliavin matrix}

-where $\tau_0\in (0,1)$.
 The reason for setting the lower limit of integration to \(\tau_0\) is to fully exploit the dissipation effect of the high-frequency modes in the system, ensuring that the high-frequency part of the error satisfies the required estimates.
 A detailed explanation of this point will be provided at the end of this subsection.
-Correspondingly, we employ a piecewise control construction: on \([0, \tau_0]\), we set \(g^l_{_{t}} \equiv 0\), and only activate the control on \([\tau_0, T_0]\).
+Accordingly, set \(g_t^l=0\) on \([0,\tau_0]\) and activate the control only on \([\tau_0,T_0]\).
 More specifically, once the invertibility of \(\mathcal N_{T_0}^l\) is established, we can construct on \([\tau_0,T_0]\) the following smooth low-frequency control \(g^l_{_{t}}\):

 which yields a global control \(g_t^l\) defined on \([0,T_0]\) and ensures that the required matching relation \eqref{1-3} holds.
 To maintain the flow of the exposition, the proof of the invertibility of \(\mathcal N_{T_0}^l\) is postponed to the next subsection.
-Finally, the cost of this non-adapted control can be bounded using classical estimates for the Skorohod integral together with standard techniques.
+Finally, the cost of this non-adapted control is estimated with the \(L^2\)-isometry for the Skorohod integral.